laurajanefaulds/pandas-challenge/README.md

 For user:

-Open pychityschools_ljf.ipynb in Jupyter notebook and run as directed in notebook
+Open pycityschools_ljf.ipynb in Jupyter notebook and run as directed in notebook

 Citations: